Projected images of the Sierpinski tetrahedron and other layered fractal imaginary cubes: Layered fractal imaginary cubes

-Since our IFS consists of similarity maps that do not perform rotation, an image of a three dimensional fractal $\F^3(k, D)$ by a projection $\varphi$ is a two-dimensional fractal $\F^2(k, \varphi(D))$.
-In order that $\F^2(k, \varphi(D))$ has a positive Lebesgue measure, its Hausdorff dimension should be 2.
-On the other hand, the Hausdorff dimension of $\F^2(k, \varphi(D))$ is no more than $\log_k \abs{D}$.
-Since we are interested in fractals with minimum number of IFS-components, we only study the case $\log_k \abs{D} = 2$, i.e., $\abs{D} = k^2$.
-We call an imaginary cube of the form $\F(k, \D)$ for $\abs{D} = k^2$ a dilational fractal imaginary cube of degree $k$, or simply a fractal imaginary cube of degree $k$.
+With this restriction, the image of the fractal $\F^3(k, D)$ by a projection $\varphi$ is a two-dimensional fractal $\F^2(k, \varphi(D))$.
+To ensure that $\F^2(k, \varphi(D))$ has a positive Lebesgue measure, it is necessary that its Hausdorff dimension is equal to 2.
+On the other hand, Hausdorff dimension cannot exceed the similarity dimension $\log_k \abs{D}$ of the iterated function system.
+In this paper, we focus on the case where $|D| = k^2$, representing fractals with the minimum number of IFS components.
+We call $\F^3(k, D)$ under the condition $|D| = k^2$ a 'homothetic fractal imaginary cube' of degree $k$, or simply a 'fractal imaginary cubes' of degree $k$, because all the fractal and imaginary cube objects discussed in this paper conform to this form.